andresbravog/omniauth-signnow/README.md

 [![Build Status](https://travis-ci.org/andresbravog/omniauth-signnow.png)](https://travis-ci.org/andresbravog/omniauth-signnow)

-An unofficial OmniAuth strategy for authenticating to Signnow.com using OAuth.
+An unofficial OmniAuth strategy for authenticating to Signnow.com using OAuth2.
 To use it, you'll need to have a Signow.com [developer account](https://www.signow.com/developer).

 ## Installation